jonathanclare/jonathanclare.github.io/cv/astrosat/notes.md

 * Dealing with politics within the organisation
 * Couple of on site visits to Stockholm
 * Multiple Stakeholders
-* Meetings with individual stakeholders
+* Meetings with individual stakeholders to reassure them
 * In-house developers had to be able to understand and make cahanges to end product
 * Product still in use years later - has since been heavily modified by in-house developers